BioSchemas/bioschemas.github.io/tutorials/howto/howto_create_new_profile.md

     - "@id": http://edamontology.org/topic_0089
   audience:
   - "@type": Audience
-    name: People interested in creating a new Bioschemas profile
+    name: (Specification developer) People interested in creating a new Bioschemas profile
   name: "How to create a new Bioschemas profile"
   author:
   - "@type": Person